 ArcGIS Maps SDK for .NET enables you to build mapping and location analysis apps for Android, iOS, and Windows.
 The API enables you to share your business and application logic code across the desktop and mobile apps you create for the application platforms: Windows Presentation Foundation (WPF), Windows UI Library (WinUI), Universal Windows Platform (UWP), and .NET MAUI.

-This page describes common ArcGIS Runtime API for .NET capabilities you can add to your app.
-For an interactive overview, download the ArcGIS Runtime SDK for .NET Samples (WPF) viewer.
+This page describes common ArcGIS Maps SDK for .NET capabilities you can add to your app.
+For an interactive overview, download ArcGIS Maps SDK for .NET Samples (WPF) viewer.
 You can explore dozens of interactive samples and view the code that powers them.

 You can use an interactive map to:

 - Display a basemap layer such as streets or satellite imagery.

 - Access and display data layers based on files, databases, or services, including data you have authored.
 Use the Portal API to consume content and services from ArcGIS Online or ArcGIS Enterprise portals.